microsoft/WhatTheHack/067-FabricLakehouse/Student/Challenge-02.md

 Finally, you will need to process your data - gently.
 At this stage you should only be doing some basic processing, eg. data type conversion and possibly loaded into a table (or stored in some other suitable format) but very similar in appearance to the source data.

 If you get really stuck, don't worry!
-Your Coach is here to help and has provided you with a little something to unstick you.
+Your Coach is here to help and has provided you with a little something to un-stick you.
 Remember we said no peeking in [Challenge 0](./Challenge-00.md)?
 If you're really stuck, talk to your coach and go have a peek at the notes at the end of [Challenge 0](./Challenge-00.md).

 ## Success Criteria